jamesiarmes/classifyr/doc/data_classification.md

 2. The value being classified
 3. Instructions for the classification process
 4. A set of example records with that value (default: 5)
+5. Show or hide the example records (hidden on page load)

 _Note: If you are the first user to classify a value, it may take a minute for the page to load while the examples are pulled from the source document._